Horizon9340/2d-kinematics-sim-cpp/README.md

 ## Learning OpenGL ([link](learn-opengl))
 I chose OpenGL to be the graphis API that I would learn graphic modeling with.
 This will likely be the most complex thing I've done thus far.

+The current output of the program right now is just a dark screen with nothing in it.
+I am currently learning the basics of OpenGL and I am testing to see if it works on my MacBook.